paulinavcole/Chat-App/README.md

 # Chat Application

 Full-stack chat application using React on the front end and Firebase for the backend technology.
 This app incorporates OAuth with Google authentication through Firebase.
-This is an updated version using Firebase web version 9 with modular imports.

 ## Prerequisites
 A google account to log into the chat.